michaelfromyeg/michaeldemar.co/README.md

 [![GitHub repository size](https://img.shields.io/github/repo-size/michaelfromyeg/michaelfromyeg.github.io.svg)](https://michaeldemar.co)

 This is my personal website built using Gatsby, which is in turn built on top of React and GraphQL.
 While this website has a lot of bells and whistles it *definitely* **doesn't** need, I was having a lot of fun experimenting and wanted to try to learn a few things!
 Gatsby is something I'd seen from a while ago and it has tons of really cool features.
 You'll also be able to see I was really experimenting with CSS and I think it turned out pretty okay!
-The site includes my blog, grahp

 Hope you enjoy.